pchen-csu/htl-assessment/README.md

 - Press the run button (or F5) to run the simulation.
 Ensure that new outputs show up in the flowsheet and check for warning / error messages through the 'Check Status' button at the bottom left corner of the window.
   - Warnings will always show up due to elemental balance disparities.
 However, these are accounted for separately in the FEED calculator.
   - If new results do not show up in the flowsheet, it is likely that the simulation was forced to stop.
 Check for errors in the history file (taskbar button or Ctrl + Alt + H).
+- Save the simulation results as the current or a new file name.
+Only the backup (.bkp) file is necessary and will result in the smallest file size.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------